hayde0264/CS-Degree/Control-Flow/For.md

 The keyword **for** is often identified in programming as a **loop**.
 Why is it called a loop?
 Loops earn their name through their behavior.
 Loops continually iterate (or **loop**) through sections of code **until a specified condition becomes satisfied**.

-> "Rather than say, **" until a condition is satisfied"**, which is ambiguous, you can save yourself time if you realize that for loops and as well as other control-flow paradigms such (if/else, while, switch) execute based upon **booleans** the concepts become lucid.
+> "Rather than say, **"until a condition is satisfied"**, which is ambiguous, you can save yourself time if you realize that for loops and as well as other control-flow paradigms such (if/else, while, switch) execute based upon **booleans**.

 <img align="right" src="https://user-images.githubusercontent.com/109105989/196835097-4ff631fc-dcff-46a5-a3e5-e2a68e197447.png">